 With these new improvements, the speed of the club head and the ball is also enhanced along with the distance covered.

 With the added weight in the back portion of the SIM driver, the inertia momentum that is generated becomes incredibly larger, which in turn, gives a better feel and forgiveness upon impact.

 The curved club face lessens the probability of mishits to gain more accuracy for the golfer.

-The SIM driver is also adjustable in terms of lie, lot, and weight.
-You can pick either a draw or fade depending on your comfort so you can control the ball flight especially with tee shots.
+The SIM driver is also adjustable in terms of a lie, lot, and weight.
+You can pick either a draw or fade depending on your comfort so you can control the ball’s flight, especially with tee shots.

 2. Callaway Epic Flash Sub Zero Driver

 - Lie: 56 degrees